Streaming & Over-the-Top TV Buying Guide

 Streaming: Content Providers

 These are the non-devices which provide you with a specific service of programming.
 A few of the more popular include: Netflix, Sling TV, Amazon Video (which has its own device as well), Hulu and YouTube.
 A mix of free and pay, there's no denying the explosive growth here; Netflix ($7.99-$11.99/mo) has grown to over 83 million worldwide users while Hulu (also $7.99-$11.99/mo) has eclipsed 12 million.
-YouTube (Red: $7.99/mo) has evolved into user-generated haven, home to millenials and the tech-savvy alike...many of which are using it as their only source of "TV entertainment".
+YouTube (Red: $7.99/mo) has evolved into a user-generated haven, home to millenials and the tech-savvy alike...many of which are using it as their only source of "TV" entertainment.

 While most households still subscribe to cable or satellite TV, a growing number are cutting the cord and going straight to over-the-top, internet TV.
 The biggest upside here is cost.
 Most streaming devices go for under $50 and if all you want is basic TV coverage most apps can be installed free of charge.
 The biggest downside?
 Lack of free live TV.
 If WWIII breaks out or hurricane is en route, you maaay not be the first to know :).
 Live TV (particularly local news and ANY sports match-up) require an additional monthly charge.
 However, new pay-per-channel(s) services like Sling TV are helping to fill that void with relatively inexpensive live TV plans (25+ live channels for $20/mo).